Kebelqwa/Star-Wars/README.txt

 Navigate to the SWTG-draftmancer.txt file and upload it to draftmancer.
 Copy and paste the session url to all participants and draft.
 After deckbuilding, export cardnames from draftmancer.
-In cockatrice go to Deck Editor and select "load deck from clipboard.
+In cockatrice go to Deck Editor and select "load deck from clipboard."
 Then save the deck.